Published:

 Download: boondocker-gauntlet.gpx (Right-click and “Save As”)

-The Verdict: Google Maps is free, familiar, and excellent for finding gas stations and restaurants along your route.
+The Verdict: Google Maps is free, familiar, and excellent for finding fuel and services.
 It is also completely blind to RV-specific hazards.
-Use it for planning your general direction, but never as your primary navigation tool while towing.
-It is not a question of if Google will route you incorrectly, but when.
+Use it for general trip planning only.
+It is not a question of if Google Maps will route you incorrectly on dispersed camping terrain — it is when.

 Gauntlet Results: